'Her Radiant Rolls' Put Her Over The Top: Alaska Park Names Its 'Fattest Bear'

 "Her radiant rolls were deemed by the voting public to be this year's most fabulous flab.
 Our chubby champ has a few more weeks to chow down on lingering salmon carcasses before she heads up the mountains to dig herself a den and savor her victory," the national park posted on Facebook.

 Katmai National Park, located in southwestern Alaska, declared the winner of its weeklong competition late Tuesday.
-People could vote on social media on which they think looks like the fattest bear in the preserve.
+People could vote on social media on which bear looks to be the fattest in the preserve.

 This is the fourth year the national park has held the competition.

-It began with 12 bears, and by process of single-elimination culminated Tuesday in a final face-off of fatness between bear 409 — who the park described as a "gigantic gal" with a "marvelous muffin top," and bear 747 — a "blimpy boar" whose "belly barely has clearance with the ground."
+It began with 12 bears and, by process of single elimination, culminated Tuesday in a final face-off of fatness between Bear 409, whom the park described as a "gigantic gal" with a "marvelous muffin top," and Bear 747, a "blimpy boar" whose "belly barely has clearance with the ground."

-The national park posted photos of the two bears in head-to-head match ups throughout Fat Bear Week, with the bear whose photo received the most Facebook "likes" advancing to the next round.
+The national park posted photos of bears in head-to-head matchups throughout Fat Bear Week, with the bear whose photo received the most Facebook "likes" advancing to the next round.

-While voting closed Tuesday night, votes for bear 409 clocked in at just under seven thousand likes compared to bear 747's three thousand likes on Wednesday morning.
+While voting closed Tuesday night, votes for Bear 409 clocked in at just under 7,000 likes compared with Bear 747's 3,000 likes on Wednesday morning.

 "All of it is a fun — and it is fun — way to educate people on the struggle for survival that these bears go through and the dramatic changes involved that.
-They are going to lose about one third of their body weight over winter hibernation, and in order to survive the next year, they have to gain all of that back, in a few short weeks over the summer," Andrew LaValle, a park ranger at Katmai, told NPR.
+They are going to lose about one-third of their body weight over winter hibernation, and in order to survive the next year, they have to gain all of that back, in a few short weeks over the summer," Andrew LaValle, a park ranger at Katmai, told NPR.

 "As fun and silly as this thing is, there is a serious undertone to it," he said.
 "They're fishing and eating as much as they are because they have to.
 It is a game of life and death for them, with serious consequences."